ethereum/distributed-validator-specs/README.md

 ### Resources

+#### Formal specification and verification

+The formal specification and verification of the Distributed Validator technology are currently being developed [here](https://github.com/ConsenSys/distributed-validator-formal-specs-and-verification).

 #### Implementations

 The following are existing implementations of Distributed Validator technology (but not necessarily implementations of this specification).